jarrodmillman/talk-cse2015/slides.md

 - Everyone works on their own laptop
 - Extensive hands-on practice
 - Extensive use of Git
+- Running casestudy using Duke/Potti cancer trials

 ## The first week

-- Monday: Course overview and motivation
+> - Monday: Course overview and motivation
-- Tuesday: BASH, Git, and GitHub (Lab: Install)
+> - Tuesday: BASH, Git, and GitHub
+>     - Lab: Install
-- Wednesday: Git
+> - Wednesday: R datastructures
-- Thursday: R datastructures (Lab: Git)
+> - Thursday: More Git
+>     - Lab: Git
-- Friday: More R (1st assignment)
+> - Friday: More R
+>     - 1st homework assigned

 ## Working at the command line

 - Foreign to most students
 - Slow to embrace
-- Lectures were short and featured BASH heavily
+- Lectures were short and focused on live demos
 - Daily assignments

 ## Version control using Git and GitHub